 ‘I should go now.
 I still think you should come to the House.
 You will be more comfortable.’

 In your bed?
 I won’t sleep a wink.

-‘I will see you safely there and return to the Giant.
-I have slept in far worse places, believe me.’
+'I shall see you safely there and return to the Giant.
+I've slept in far worse places, believe me.'

 ‘You needn’t bother escorting me, I know my way.’

 ‘Even if you are mad enough to walk around alone and in the dark on a country lane, do you honestly think I could go to sleep not knowing if you arrived safely?’

 ‘Jem, the innkeeper’s son, usually sees me there.’